Our Shareholders

 As individual institutions, Monash University and the University of Melbourne have differing, yet potentially highly complementary areas of expertise required for the early drug development process.
 This provides a compelling opportunity for BioCurate to be the catalyst to identify and leverage this combined expertise and build a strong pipeline of new drug targets with the potential to make a significant impact both medically and commercially.

-Monash also have campuses in Malaysia and Indonesia (the first foreign university ever established in both countries), a major presence in Mumbai, India, and Suzhou, China, and a substantial centre in Prato, Italy.
-This growing global network enriches education and research, and nurtures deep, enduring relationships across the world.
+Monash has four Australian campuses on the lands of the Kulin Nations.
+It also has campuses in Malaysia and Indonesia (the first foreign universities ever established in both countries); a major presence in Mumbai, India, and Suzhou, China; and a substantial centre in Prato, Italy.
+This global network enriches education and research, and nurtures deep, enduring relationships across the world.

 The University of Melbourne is a global leader in higher education.
-Across our campuses we convene brilliant minds from different disciplines and sectors to come together to address important questions and tackle grand challenges.
+Across their campuses we convene brilliant minds from different disciplines and sectors to come together to address important questions and tackle grand challenges.
 In a disrupted world, that capacity has never been more important.

 In the spirit of discovery, the University convenes experts from around the world to tackle complex problems in innovative ways with investigator-led, interdisciplinary collaboration central to our purpose as a comprehensive research organisation.
 The University works with industry partners and specialist research institutes to address the major challenges that exist in the world.

-The University is embedded within world- leading clusters of expertise, including the Melbourne Biomedical Precinct, Melbourne Innovation District through Melbourne Connect, Southbank Arts Precinct, and the heavy engineering and design precinct to be located at Fishermans Bend.
+The University is embedded within world-leading clusters of expertise, including the Melbourne Biomedical Precinct, Melbourne Innovation District through Melbourne Connect, Southbank Arts Precinct, and the heavy engineering and design precinct to be located at Fishermans Bend.
 The University plays a leading role within these precincts to amplify the benefits of research.